philterd/philter/docs/docs/redaction/legal_holds.md

 Multiple holds may coexist on the same data.
 Releasing one hold does **not** unblock a document or user still covered by another.
 All active holds must be released before any deletion can proceed.

 This matters in practice: if `LIT-A` and `LIT-B` both cover the same document and `LIT-A` is resolved, the document stays protected under `LIT-B` until that hold is also released.
-Philter enforces this automatically — there is no way to accidentally bypass a remaining hold.
+Philter enforces this automatically.
+There is no way to accidentally bypass a remaining hold.

 ## Hold Lifecycle